KoruX-GNU-Linux/KoruX/README-EN.md

 * Latest Docker version is pre-installed for easy and secure container management.

-* The default desktop environment features the custom korux-theme, set via `update-alternatives` for a distinctive look and feel.
+* The default desktop environment features the custom `korux-theme`, set via `update-alternatives` for a distinctive look and feel.
 The PxPlus Cordata PPC-400 font is included in the distribution and used by default, further enhancing the unique appearance.